ibm-cloud-docs/satellite/host-reqs.md

     ```
     {: screen}
 * All hosts must use the same default gateway.
 * Hosts can have multiple IPv4 network interfaces.
-However, each host must have full IPV4 backend connectivity to the other hosts in the location through the network interface that serves as the default route.
+However, the `eth0`, `ens0`, or `bond0` network interface must serve as the default route.
 To find the default network interface for a host, SSH into the host and run the following command:
   ```
   ip route | grep default | awk '{print $5}'
   ```
   {: pre}
   In this example output, `eth0` is the default network interface:
   ```
   default via 161.202.250.1 dev eth0 onlink
   ```
   {: screen}
+* All hosts must have an IPv4 address that can access `containers.cloud.ibm.com` and must have full IPV4 backend connectivity to the other hosts in the location on the network interface that serves as the default route (`eth0`, `ens0`, or `bond0`).

 ### Inbound connectivity
 {: #reqs-host-network-firewall-inbound}